-6.1.3 Intellectual Property
+5.1.3 Intellectual Property

-Dowling et al. (2015: p27) review the barriers to university-business collaboration (e.g. identifying partners inside insurers (Abreu et al., 2009)).
-One notable barrier comes from any rigidity in expectations about knowledge ownership and exclusive use (e.g. Dowling, 2015).
-If expectations are too strict, this presents a fundamental mismatch between creating benefit for society directly by publishing (i.e. not supporting the profits of one company) and supporting the public only indirectly via tax of increased revenue or better (re)insurance products.
-Ultimately, university-based environmental scientists cannot compromise on publication.
+Dowling et al. (2015: p27) review the barriers to industry-business collaboration (e.g. identifying partners inside insurers (Abreu et al., 2009)).
+One notable barrier comes from tight expectations about knowledge ownership and exclusive use (e.g. Dowling, 2015).
+This can be seen as a fundamental mismatch between creating benefit for society directly by publishing (i.e. not supporting the profits of one company) and supporting the public only indirectly via tax of increased revenue or better insurance products.
+Ultimately, academics cannot compromise on publication.
 Illustratively, a compromise is to use post-project embargo periods for publications or data (e.g. 6-12 month) (Drexl, 2016; e.g. Morris et al., 2011; Moulin, 2018; UKRI, 2018b), perhaps explaining relatively low levels of concern amongst individual academics about this issue (i.e. Abreu et al., 2009).
-The insurance sector is a multi-national illustration that these considerations are similar across the globe but also that solutions exist (see below).
+The insurance sector is a multi-national illustration that these considerations are similar across the globe.

-6.1.4 Track Record
+5.1.4 Track Record

 Globally, international reputation is important both directly in appraisals (e.g. Table 2) and obtaining funding and requires a track record in specific activities (Sect.
-5.3.1).
-Thus, there is some need for continuity in research themes, which may be perceived as a pursuit of 'pet projects' by business; this term voices frustration felt in business when an academic appears to use a collaboration as a vehicle for pursuing an existing blue-skies project without deviation to accommodate business needs.
+4.3.1).
+Thus, there is some need for continuity, which may be perceived as 'pet projects' by industry.

-6.2 What motivates research scientists to do specific work?
+5.2 What motivates research scientists to do specific work?

-The majority of new knowledge that could be used by business (e.g. insurance sector - see Sect.
-2) is published by university-based scientists in journals.
+The majority of new knowledge that could be used by industry (e.g. insurance - see Sect.
+1) is published by university-based scientists in journals.
 How can practitioners best access and harness this existing knowledge, and work with these researchers to answer new questions as they arise?
+To contribute to answering this question, this section considers academics' motivations in light of the results of this study, explicitly translating generalities of academic debates into the context of environmental science using illustrations from insurance.
 With basic needs met (see Olsen, 2004), additional personal financial reward (i.e. 'gold') is of low importance to the great majority of researchers (e.g. Abreu et al., 2009; D'Este and Perkmann, 2011; Evans, 2016; Lam, 2011), who do little or no consultancy work; so, for a risk practitioner, it doesn't matter how much you might be able to pay them to work with you.
-Persuading the world's best researchers to work with you requires a deeper understanding of what motivates most academic researchers, so this section considers why academics' motivations arise and what governs their relative dominance.
+Persuading the world's best researchers to work with you requires a deeper understanding of what motivates most academic researchers.

 The findings of this study (Sect.
-5), and experience of the co-authors, leads us to propose impact as a notable addition to prior models (e.g. Lam, 2011) (see Sect.
+4), and experience of the co-authors, leads us to propose impact as a notable addition to prior models (e.g. Lam, 2011) (see Sect.
 1).
-Broadly speaking therefore, after 'gold' there remain three types of inter-linked motivation (i.e. Fig. 4) influencing our illustrative research scientist.
-Each of these presents an opportunity for a risk practitioner.
+Broadly speaking therefore, after 'gold' there remain three types of inter-linked motivation (i.e. Fig. 3) influencing our illustrative research scientist.
+Each of these presents an opportunity for a risk practitioner (see also Sect.
+5.3).